dmoses/mysnippets/islandora backup proposal.md

 When utilizing [Islandora Bagit](https://github.com/islandora/islandora_bagit) users can configure where their bags are stored (eg. sites/default/files/bags) which makes them accessible to the [Backup and Migrate](https://www.drupal.org/project/backup_migrate) module.

-To get a proof of concept pulled together I think there are two use cases we should investigate:
+To get a proof of concept pulled together I think there are two use cases we can investigate:

 * individual object packaged as a Bag backed up to a service like Amazon S3 (in theory the current set of modules/functionality should support this)
 * serialized objects (eg. an Islandora collection) stored in a single Bag backed up to Amazon Glacier.